Lorenzo Lucca: Loan to Napoli

 On 18 July 2025, Lucca officially joined fellow Serie A club Napoli on loan for a fee of €9,000,000 with an obligation to buy for €26,000,000.
 Later that year, on 22 September, he netted his first goal in a 3–2 win over his former club Pisa.

+Loan to Nottingham Forest

+On 23 January 2026, Lucca joined Napoli from Udinese on a permanent basis.
+Immediately after, he signed for Premier League club Nottingham Forest on loan from Napoli for the remainder of the season with an option to buy.
+On 6 February, he scored his first and only goal for the club on his debut in a 3–1 loss against Leeds United On 10 June 2026, Nottingham Forest said the player would return to his home club at the end of the loan.

 International career

 On 7 September 2021, Lucca made his debut with the Italy U21 squad, playing as a substitute in the qualifying match and won 1–0 against Montenegro.
-In March 2024, he was called up to the senior Italy squad for a friendly against Ecuador, but had to withdraw through injury.
+In March 2024, he was called up to the senior Italy squad for a friendly against Ecuador but had to withdraw through injury.
 On 14 October 2024, Lucca made his senior debut in a 2024–25 UEFA Nations League match against Israel, which ended in a 4–1 victory for the Italians.